-After implementing interventions and establishing expectations, it’s important to evaluate how well the patient responds.
+After implementing interventions and establishing expectations, evaluating how well the patient responds is important.

 An evaluation plan compares the expected outcomes with the actual results.
 As mentioned, an idea evaluation plan should include qualitative and quantitative measures to be more effective.

-A care plan is an essential part of nursing school.
+A patient care map is an essential part of nursing school.
 It helps you organize your thoughts and provides a roadmap for caring for your patients.

 When starting nursing school, having a care plan template or a guide to follow when writing your patient care plans can be helpful.
 This will ensure that you include all the necessary information and that your care plan is well-organized.